Los Angeles Child Sexual Abuse Attorney

 What Is Child Sexual Abuse?

 Child sexual abuse is a sex crime in which someone illegally engages in sexual activity with a minor.
-It will not matter whether or not the minor consented to the sexual activity; by law, a minor cannot give his or her consent.
-Engaging in any type of sexual activity with a child under the age of 18 is against the law, period.
-Child sexual abuse can take many forms in California:
+It will not matter whether or not the minor consented to the sexual activity; by law, a minor cannot give consent.

 - Child molestation